sti-uff/how-we-ruby/README.md

 * [rvm](https://rvm.io/) with .ruby-version and .ruby-gemset instead of .rvmrc

 ## Code quality checks
-""All code in any code-base should look like a single person typed it, no matter how many people contributed."
+"All code in any code-base should look like a single person typed it, no matter how many people contributed."

 * Style Guide: [Shortened version of the ruby community style guide](https://github.com/igorbp/ruby-style-guide/tree/beta-version)
 * Linting: [Rubocop](https://github.com/bbatsov/rubocop)